 Why this honesty matters

 Every other bootloader page treats Secure Boot as a checkbox.
 This one treats it as a system property with documented gaps and a plan.
-That’s what the security-conscious users LamBoot targets actually want to read.
-It’s also the foundation for Path G — a custom PE loader that closes some of these gaps in-bootloader rather than punting to the kernel.
+That’s what the security-conscious users LamBoot targets actually want to read. v0.9.0’s Path G — native ext4 reader, native PE loader, native trust chain — closes the largest of those gaps in-bootloader rather than punting to the kernel.

 When someone asks “is LamBoot secure?”, the answer is: it’s more auditable than the alternatives — here’s every decision it made last boot, here’s what it can and cannot protect, here’s the roadmap for closing the remaining gaps.
 That answer is rare and it’s what buys credibility.